-“We’re facing an international epidemic of thyroid cancer,” said Robert Udelsman, M.D., chief of endocrine surgery and director of the endocrine neoplasia institute at Miami Cancer Institute.
-“The vast majority of the increased incidences are papillary thyroid cancers, which tend to be small and indolent and unlikely to shorten a patient’s life.”
+“The vast majority of the increased incidences are papillary thyroid cancers, which tend to be small and indolent and unlikely to shorten a patient’s life,” said Robert Udelsman, M.D., chief of endocrine surgery and director of the endocrine neoplasia institute at Miami Cancer Institute.

 Much of the increase is attributed to a higher rate of diagnoses, which mostly stem from a dramatic rise in the use of high-quality diagnostic technology, such as ultrasound and fine-needle biopsies, Dr. Udelsman says.
-A lot of the thyroid cancers are found incidentally when a patient has a CT scan or ultrasound of the neck for a reason unrelated to the thyroid, such as trauma or a look at the carotid artery, he adds.
+Many thyroid cancers are found incidentally when a patient has a CT scan or ultrasound of the neck for a reason unrelated to the thyroid, such as trauma or a look at the carotid artery, he adds.

 Thyroid Cancer Risk Factors